What is a Roth conversion ladder and how can it help you fund early retirement?

-A Roth IRA conversion ladder means you take a portion of retirement account each year and convert it to a Roth IRA.
+A Roth conversion ladder means you take a portion of your retirement account each year and convert it into a Roth IRA.
 The staggered conversions are what create the ladder.

 You may be wondering why you wouldn’t just convert the total amount you’ll need all at once.
 That would be a lot easier than dealing with a conversion every year.

 Two things create the need to construct the conversion ladder.